The Aplication manager is microservice that manages applications and also acts as a proxy for front-end requests related to resources.

 Dependencies

-The Application Manager relies on several other FlowX services and components:
+he Application Manager relies on other FlowX services and components to function properly:

 Configuration